docs

 1. A user makes a request to the entry script public/index.php.

-2. The entry script with the help of application runner loads the container configuration and creates an application instance and services necessary to handle the request.
+2. The entry script with the help of the application runner loads the container configuration and creates an application instance and services necessary to handle the request.

 4. Application passes a request object through a middleware array configured.
 One of these is typically a router.